illuminati1618/YashParikhCSSE1/_posts/2023-12-04-PartnerPost.md

 Description:
 </h2>
 <h3>
-A walkthrough of how to solve the Capture-The-Flag challenge Yash and I made
+A walkthrough of how to solve the capture-the-flag challenge made by Anvay and Yash
 </h3>

 <style>